idvorkin/idvorkin.github.io/_d/2018-04-29-mortality-software.md

       It moves and  it gleams, so hungry and restless Where am I going?
 When will I live this?

+And From Dr. Seuess:

+    How did it get so late so soon?
+    It’s night before it’s afternoon.

+    December is here before it’s June.
+    My goodness how the time has flewn.

+    How did it get so late so soon?

 ### Why mortality software?

 To be satisfied we need to live in accordance with the person we want to be.
 Mortality software helps you understand who you want to be, and supports you in being that person.